 In the wake of that attack, Harris also withstood efforts by white supremacists turned online sleuths to discredit his account of events.

-Members from League of the South, a neo-Confederate group who helped organize the rally, launched a campaign to reconstruct Harris’ version of events.
-Confident they’d compiled enough evidence to show that Harris instigated the brawl by lashing out at Harold Crews, one of their key members and a South Carolina-based lawyer, League of the South leaders eventually filed a report with the Charlottesville Magistrate’s office (the police department and Commonwealth Attorney’s office weren’t interested).
+Members of League of the South, a neo-Confederate group that helped organize the rally, launched a campaign to reconstruct Harris’ version of events.
+Confident they’d compiled enough evidence to show that Harris instigated the brawl by lashing out at Harold Crews, one of their key members and a South Carolina-based lawyer, League leaders eventually filed a report with the Charlottesville Magistrate’s office (the police department and Commonwealth Attorney’s office weren’t interested).

 The magistrate’s office issued a warrant for Harris’ arrest, and he was charged with felony assault, later downgraded to a misdemeanor.
 In March, Charlottesville Central District Judge Robert H. Downer Jr. ruled that Harris hadn’t intended to cause harm and was acting in self defense when he swung a flashlight at Crews.